Moving to Assisted Living: What Happens to Your House in Texas?

 Featured On

-Medicaid pays for your care
+Medicaid paying for your care

 Worried about inheritance too?
 See if a nursing home can take your inheritance ➔